Blog

 Flag of South Korea - Wikipedia

 In addition, the combination of white, red and blue is very popular for national flags.
 In fact, there are more than 30 countries using this color combination for their flags: to name a few, Australia, France, Cambodia, Chile, Croatia, Norway and the United States.
-Otherwise, white, red and blue are three colors widely used for flags, but also for corporate logos or sports teams.
+Otherwise, white, red and blue are three colors widely used for flags, but also for company logos or sports teams.

 You don't need to use trigrams for your logo; however, you can certainly get inspiration from the South Korean flag.
 For starters, don't hesitate to use elements related to your history or region.
 What makes your city or country unique?
 Are there strong symbols that could inspire you when you create your logo?
 For example, the animal that represents South Korea is the tiger.
 If you are in this country or want to reach this clientele, it might be interesting to use this feline as a symbol for your logo.
-Second, it's important to choose colors that represent your values and who you are.
-As mentioned above, colors have meaning.
-The end result must also be harmonious.
-Finally, we advise you measure the distances between the different elements of your logo so that the ratios are balanced well.
-This will help you design a professional-looking logo.

 In conclusion, we hope that you will no longer see the South Korean flag in the same light after reading this article.
 If you would like to learn more about the meaning of other countries’ flags, we invite you to read our articles on the New Zealand flag and the flag of Brazil!